How to Use a Redirect Blocker in Chrome, Firefox, Edge, and Safari

 How to Block Redirects in Firefox

-Firefox is better than Chrome at blocking trackers out of the box, but redirects from ad scripts still get through on the default settings.
+Firefox is better than Chrome at blocking trackers out of the box, but redirects from ad scripts still get through on default settings.

 Enable Strict Enhanced Tracking Protection